ietf-wg-cellar/matroska-specification/chapter_codecs.md

 ## Matroska Script

 This is the case when `ChapProcessCodecID` = 0.
-This is a script language build for Matroska purposes.
+This is a script language built for Matroska purposes.
 The inspiration comes from [@?ActionScript], [@?ECMAScript] and other similar scripting languages.
 The commands are stored as text commands, in UTF-8.
 The syntax is C like, with commands spanned on many lines, each terminating with a semicolon ";".
 You can also include comments